1. What is CGDC?

 A: Registration usually opens in April although it can/may open earlier if the organization wants to get an earlier estimate of how many are interested / likely to attend.
 Watch for announcements on social media (Facebook pages in particular) for when registration opens.

-Registration itself is usually done via our webpage:
+Registration itself is usually done via our webpage (when live/open):

 You can use credit cards for payment when you pre-register online, or pay during registration using credit cards or check.
 Regardless of payment, fill out the forms online to have it available for planning purposes.
 Registration generally opens Thursday morning.

 9. WHAT CAN YOU TELL ME ABOUT TRAVEL ARRANGEMENTS?

 A: For THOSE FLYING IN, Portland International (PDX) is the nearest airport:

 It is located about 6 miles (12 minutes by car) from Multnomah University.

 For THOSE USING BUS SERVICE, the Greyhound Portland Bus Station is at:

 And for THOSE USING AMTRAK RAIL SERVICE, the nearby Portland Union Station (PDX) is at: